3GPP Non-terrestrial Network (NTN)

 IoT SAFE (IoT SIM Applet For Secure End-to-End Communication)

-An interoperable, GSMA standard that uses the SIM as a miniature crypto-safe inside the device to securely establish a datagram transport layer security (D)TLS session with a corresponding application cloud or server.
+IoT SAFE is an interoperable, GSMA standard that uses the SIM as a miniature crypto-safe inside the device to securely establish a datagram transport layer security (D)TLS session with a corresponding application cloud or server.
 It provides a common application program interface (API) for the SIM to be used as a root of trust by IoT devices to ensure data is transmitted securely to and from approved devices only.

 The Local Profile Assistant (LPA) is a software interface found on devices with eSIM technology.
 It streamlines downloading, installing, and managing eSIM profiles directly on the device.
 LPA serves as a bridge between your device and various mobile network operators (MNOs) without needing physical SIM cards.
 Whether you're changing carriers or setting up a new eSIM profile, LPA seamlessly manages these tasks in the background.